https://bristoworalhistory.org/ohms/viewer.php?cachefile=OHP-2021-21_Mary_Jane_Trigalet.xml#segment0

 JT: Mhm

-JT: I've also wondered why that happened, because that happens to me, I don't
+JT: I've also wondered why that happened, because that happens to me, I don't know, it seems like a lot.

 MT: Yeah, oh yeah.
 There's different things that you could try on